shuttle-hq/shuttle/admin/README.md

 `gateway`s `/etc/hosts` a new entry for `localhost` to point also to the `host.docker.internal` IP.
 The `host.docker.internal`
 IP can be found by running `ping host.docker.internal` in the `gateway` container.

-Now you'll want this admin client to use the local `Pebble` server when making new account.
+Now you'll want this admin client to use the local `Pebble` server when making a new account.
 Therefore, use the following command when you create new accounts:

 ``` shell